dtzxporter/DTZxPorterLanding/_tools/vega.md

 - 2.11 - (Windows only): Fixed a crash that would happen when performing certain actions on the UI on windows.
 - 2.12 - Performance improvements, automatically reload when changing the 'Load' settings.
 New loading indicator.
 - 2.13 - Fixed issue with some materials 'Error'ing when exporting, missing their textures; also with models.
 Added option to hide the preview controls overlay.
 Added option to switch between Maya / Blender controls for the previewer.
 Drag & drop file load support.
+- 2.14 - FBX files now include scales, bringing their rigs and weights 1:1 with other formats.
+Material assignment overhaul with better detection for which maps are which.